kadishmal/cubrid-cookbook/README.md

 ## TODO

+- Setting attributes without specifying a precedence is deprecated and will be removed in Chef 11.0.
+To set attributes at normal precedence, change code from `node["key"] = "value"` to `node.set["key"] = "value"`.
 - Test on other **Linux distributions** including Fedora.
 - Allow users to specify custom port for CUBRID HA.
 - Test on a plain Linux + Chef Solo without Vagrant.